-- 53. The Ministry of Finance as the custodian of the Government's shares, shall be responsible for the following: - 53.1 ensure that the State Enterprises function is in line with the purpose of its establishment and recommend any changes thereto; - 53.2 holding share certificates on behalf of the State; - 53.3 attending general shareholder meetings and effectively exercising voting rights; - 53.4 establishing well-structured, merit-based and transparent nomination of Board and endorsement of CEO appointment; - 53.5 establishing clear remuneration guidelines for State Enterprise that fosters the long- and mediumterm interest of the enterprise; - 53.6 fixing sitting fees of the Board; - 53.7 monitoring the performance of State Enterprise; - 53.8 endorse the Articles of Incorporation of State Enterprises and any amendments thereto; - 53.9 set targets and monitor performances of State Enterprises; - 53.10 evaluate the performance of the Board as per the Performance Evaluation Framework (PEF) prescribed by MoF; and
+- 51.3 disciplinary steps taken as a result of losses mentioned in (clause 51.2) above; - 51.4 material losses recovered or written off; and - 51.5 other matters that may be prescribed by the Ministry of Finance. - 52.
+The Ministry of Finance as the custodian of the Government's shares, shall be responsible for the following: - 52.1 ensure that the State Enterprises function is in line with the purpose of its establishment and recommend any changes thereto; - 52.2 holding share certificates on behalf of the State; - 52.3 attending general shareholder meetings and effectively exercising voting rights; - establishing well-structured, merit-based and transparent nomination of Board and endorsement of CEO appointment; - 52.4 establishing clear remuneration guidelines for State Enterprise that fosters the long- and mediumterm interest of the enterprise; - 52.5 fixing sitting fees of the Board; - 52.6 monitoring the performance of State Enterprise;

-- 53.11 review and issue corporate Guidelines and regulations in consultation with relevant stakeholders as and when required. - 54.
-The Ministry shall also review and recommend to the Government for endorsement of the following: - 54.1 nomination of Board Directors of State Enterprises including the Chairperson; - 54.2 nomination of Government Directors on the Board of the portfolio companies in which the Government has less than fifty percent shareholdings; - 54.3 appointment and remuneration package of Chief Executive Officer based on Board's recommendation; - 54.4 initial capital structure of the State Enterprises; - 54.5 foreign collaborations and foreign equity participation; - 54.6 investment, transfer and divestment of shares/ privatization of companies; - 54.7 foreign borrowings, re-financing and repayment of loans and changes thereto; - 54.8 domestic borrowing, re-financing and repayment of loans exceeding the aggregate of the paid-up share capital of the Company;
+- 52.7 endorse the Articles of Incorporation of State Enterprises and any amendments thereto; - 52.8 set targets and monitor performances of State Enterprises; - 52.9 evaluate the performance of the Board as per the Performance Evaluation Framework (PEF) prescribed by MoF; and - 52.10 review and issue corporate Guidelines and regulations in consultation with relevant stakeholders as and when required. - 53.
+The Ministry shall also review and recommend to the Government for endorsement of the following: - 53.1 nomination of Board Directors of State Enterprises including the Chairperson; - 53.2 nomination of Government Directors on the Board of the portfolio companies in which the Government has less than fifty percent shareholdings; - 53.3 appointment and remuneration package of Chief Executive Officer based on Board's recommendation; - 53.4 nomination of the Chairperson of the Boards of the SOEs. - 53.5 initial capital structure of the State Enterprises;

-- 54.9 sovereign guarantee, indemnity, or security upon such terms and conditions as may be appropriate; and - 54.10 remuneration of the employees of State Enterprises.
+- 53.6 foreign collaborations and foreign equity participation; - 53.7 investment, transfer and divestment of shares/ privatization of companies; - 53.8 foreign borrowings, re-financing and repayment of loans and changes thereto; - 53.9 domestic borrowing, re-financing and repayment of loans exceeding the aggregate of the paid-up share capital of the Company; - 53.10 sovereign guarantee, indemnity, or security upon such terms and conditions as may be appropriate; and - 53.11 remuneration of the employees of State Enterprises.